 - Lastly, enable the “Wi-Fi Calling on This iPhone” option and the feature will be ready to use.

 To enable it on your Android device, follow the steps given below:

 - Go to Settings on your Android device, tap on Network & Internet and then click on Wi-Fi Preferences > Advanced.
-(Or there might be a direct option for Advanced Calling, it totally depends on the Android Skin your device is using)
+(Or there might be a direct option for Advanced Calling, it depends on the Android Skin your device is using)

 How to use WiFi calling on your device in India?

-Note that Jio currently does not officially support OnePlus devices while some reports mention that WiFi calling over Jio network on OnePlus devices works just fine.
+Note that Jio currently does not officially support OnePlus devices while some reports mention that WiFi calling over the Jio network on OnePlus devices works just fine.
 Both Airtel and Jio have also said that they are working on support for more Android and iPhones to add to the list.